If your company is enrolled as a(n):

 You may find further information about the Quick Audit Report in the E-Verify User Manual for Employers.

-If a citizen of the FSM, the RMI or Palau receives an E-Verify TNC, it is usually because of a name and date of birth mismatch.
+If a citizen of the FSM, the RMI or Palau receives an E-Verify mismatch (previously called a Tentative Nonconfirmation or TNC), it is usually because of a name and date of birth-related error.
 When completing Form I-9, instruct employees to use their full legal name and to enter their date of birth in the month/day/year format.
 Be especially careful when you enter the employee’s name and date of birth in E-Verify.
 Also, note their citizenship status.
 They should mark “alien authorized to work,” not “noncitizen national of the United States.”

 To reset a user’s password, follow the steps outlined in Reset User’s Password – Process Overview.